 Roller skate, play mini golf, watch chocolates being made, and nosh on delicious dumplings and ramen from Japan Village, then pose in front of the enormous murals by Collision Project artists that can be found throughout the buildings and courtyards in this transformed complex.

 Brookfield Place hosts free public art and regular kid-friendly events.
 Photo by Janet Bloom

 Brookfield Place – Battery Park City

-The atrium at Brookfield Place is one of our favorite indoor gardens in NYC for its year-long lineup of kid-friendly events (like an abridged, free version of The Nutcracker during the holidays) and unique public art installations, such as this summer's beautiful suspended artwork Tepkik, inspired by northeast First Nation cultural traditions.
+The atrium at Brookfield Place is one of our favorite indoor gardens in NYC for its year-long lineup of kid-friendly events, like the upcoming Canstruction, and unique public art installations, such as "Signs of Your Identity," and the annual holiday Luminaries.
 Grab some gelato from Le District while you’re there.

 The friendly pipefish is a kid magnet at Chelsea Waterside Park.
 Photo by Jody Mercier

 The friendly, colorful, 22-foot pipefish winding its way through Chelsea Waterside Park is just one of several features that cement this spot's place among our favorite destination playgrounds.
 Pose for a photo on the rainbow-hued climbing structure and spend the rest of the afternoon splashing, climbing, and playing.
 The playground's proximity to the High Line and Hudson River Park make it a perfect pitstop for a day of exploring the city.